 Sedative Medication – Cautions and Effects

 The most common side effects are what you might expect from a sedative: sleepiness, drowsiness, dizziness and difficulty with coordination.
 Occasionally, some patients experience nausea.
-You must have someone drive you home from the appointment.
+For your safety, you must have someone drive you home from your appointment.